wenleicao/wenleicao.github.io/_posts/2018-11-3-Compare_Tabular_Model_for_a_better_promotion.md

 Method 2
 While I search online, I also notice there is a third party tool which can be added to Visual Studio.
 It is called bism-Normalizer, from <http://bism-normalizer.com/>

 It is designed to compare the two model on different server.
 So it will be very easy if you want to compare your model on dev server and QA server.
 There is no need finding the correct changeset in source control.
 Unfortunately, while I am writing this post, our QA deployment has completed.
 So, both version are same.
 So I cannot use this tool to tell difference.
 I will need to wait next deployment to give a try.
+(P.S.: I actaully checked the tool in the past release, it works pretty well.
+By the way, I have nothing to do with the dev team of this product, just recommend it as a good tool if you need)

 Here is one result showing on their site. very good from my perspective.
 <img src="/images/blog21/BismNormComparison.png">